 Eriboll Church is an old Presbyterian church on the former Eriboll Estate.
 Many local residents were christened or married here and funerals also took place.
 There are strong connections to the past.
 There is even a memorial to HMS Hood, dedicated by Lord Mountbatten, commemorating the many visits by this historic battleship to the Loch.
-A full restoration of the church is presently planned and will commence in 2018.
-It is our hope that such opportunities will arise here once again as soon as the works are completed.
+A full restoration of the church completed in November 2019.
+It is our hope that such opportunities will arise here once again.

 For those that love the great outdoors and, in particular, an opportunity to climb Wildland’s hills and mountains, the Eriboll estate provides access to Cran Stackie; one of the Highland’s most popular mountain destinations.

 The estate still boasts areas of native woodland, and peatlands too.
 With deer numbers now being managed back from an unsustainable 20 per square kilometre to 4 per square kilometre today, there are already remarkable signs of a new healthier tree growth.

 Birdlife is abundant across the estate and, of particular interest, our rangers and guests have recently enjoyed observing sea eagles soaring from the cliffs of nearby Strathmore.
 This has certainly been a highlight of many visitor’s stay.